lukszy/digit-words/README.md

 # Digit Words

 Simple and small library for converting digits to words.
 Currently only PL language is supported.
-All contributors all welcome! :D
+Contributors all welcome!

 ### Installation